 MDID (Hex) Command/Report Name Command Description 0x20 Activate Link Command Requests the receiving device(s) to activate their linked Receive Components.
 0x21 Deactivate Link Command Requests the receiving device(s) to deactivate their linked Receive Components.
-0x22 Goto Command Requests the receiving device(s) to go to a specified Level at a specified Rate.
-0x23 Start Fade Command Requests the receiving dimming-type device(s) to go to a specified Level at a specified Rate.
-0x24 Stop Fade Command Requests the receiving dimming-type device(s) to stop fading and stay at their current level.
+0x22 Goto Command Requests the receiving device(s) or channel to go to a specified Level (or state) at a specified Rate.
+0x23 Fade Start Command Requests the receiving dimming-type device(s) or channel to go to a specified Level (or state) at a specified Rate.
+0x24 Fade Stop Command Requests the receiving dimming-type device(s) to stop fading and stay at their current level.
 0x25 Blink Command Requests the receiving device to blink on and off their output at a specified rate.
+0x26 Indicate Command Requests the receiving indicator-type device(s) or channel to go to a specified Level (or State).
+0x27 Toggle Command Requests the receiving device(s) or channel to toggle their output at a specified rate for a specified number of toggles.
+0x28 - 0x2F Unused Reserved for future use.
 0x30 Report State Command Requests the receiving device to report its current state information in a Device State Report.
-0x31 Store State Command Requests the receiving device(s) to store its linked components current state.
-0x26 - 0x2F Unused Reserved for future use.
-0x32 - 0x3F Unused Reserved for future use.
+0x31 Store State Command Requests the receiving device(s) to store its current state in the addressed Receive Component.

+MDID (Hex) Command/Report Name Command Description 0x32 - 0x3F Unused Reserved for future use.